 Introduction

-he United States and the People's Republic of China (PRC) the two largest economies in the world, with the nations respectively being the world's biggest importer and largest exporter.
+The United States and the People's Republic of China (PRC) are the two largest economies in the world, with the nations respectively being the world's biggest importer and largest exporter.
 Together, the countries have a dominating effect on the world economy.
 Since China entered the World Trade Organization (WHO) in 2001, bilateral trade has increased exponentially, but with that, so has the US's trade deficit.
 In 2006, the trade deficit has surpassed $350 billion and became the largest trading deficit in the history of the US.

 A large focus of Donald Trump's 2016 presidential campaign was to protect the domestic industry and to impose tariffs on imports.
 After winning the election, US President Donald Trump initiated the Sino-American Trade War following decades of accusing China of using unjust practices on July 6, 2018.
 The accusations included theft of US intellectual property, a lack of market for US companies in China, currency manipulation, and forced transfer of technologies to China.
 In response, China claims the war is an effort to curtail its rise on the global economic stage.

 The current stalemate in the trade war came into effect after numerous failed negotiations between the two parties.
-Due to a lack of middle ground, the US and the PRC mutually retaliate through enforcing tariffs on an increased amount of goods.
+Due to a lack of middle ground, the US and the PRC mutually retaliated through enforcing tariffs on an increased amount of goods.
 Since tariffs are typically only enforced on specific goods instead of all imports, only specific industries benefit as a result.
-In the US, the sector is the agricultural industry, with agricultural exports decreasing and farm bankruptcies skyrocketing.
+In the US, the most harmed sector is the agricultural industry, with agricultural exports decreasing and farm bankruptcies skyrocketing.
 The stock market has also reacted to the conflict with uncertainty, with recorded stock dives in single day periods due to increased tensions.
 Although some recent developments have surfaced through the signing for phase one of a trade deal where China agreed to purchase $200 billion worth of agricultural produce from the US, this target seems farfetched and unrealistic, even to the common eye.
 For many, the only solution to end the trade war seems to come from a change of leadership on both ends of the spectrum.

 Delegates interested in researching this topic for this year's SHASMUN should also take into consideration the inconsistencies with the US proclaiming itself and being known as a "protector of free trade".
 Tariffs, by definition, directly go against the spirit of free trade, and Trump's policies have been very much focused on protectionism for domestic industries.
 Additionally, it is also important to note the adverse effects of a trade war.
 Economic depression occurs through a loss of jobs and triggering inflation, meaning that both sides lose.
 Moreover, the consumers on both sides have to deal with higher prices for products.